SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 --------------------

 This Wireshark plugin is not distributed as part of the Wireshark source.
-It can be build as a standalone plugin, or as part of Wireshark, and is compatible with version 3.4.
+It can be built as a standalone plugin, or as part of Wireshark, and is compatible with version 3.4.

 ### Installing on Linux ###